MaitreAnonyme/Maitre-Dolby/README.md

 # Maitre Dolby
-- This pack compiles the Dolby Encoding Engine Wrapper software and the Dolby Encoding Engine algorithm.
+- This pack compiles all the software needed to work with Dolby.
-- Thanks to the provided batch scripts, you can easily convert your audio tracks according to your needs and using the Dolby algorithm.
+- Thanks to the provided batch scripts, you can easily convert your audio tracks according to your needs and using the Dolby algorithm (Atmos including).
+- Thanks to the "DoVi_Scripts" batch scripts and all its included extension software, you can easily create your Dolby Vision content (from HDR10/HDR10+ metadata), convert Dolby Vision metadata to a lower profile or transfer metadata from one file to another (WEB-DL to Blu-Ray for example)

 ## 🔵 "DEE Blu-Ray.bat":
 ### Offers you suitable audio encoding configurations for all your Blu-ray releases, provided your audio tracks are lossless.